Rysth/ES6-To-Do-List/README.md

 ### Key Features <a name="key-features"></a>

-- Add new books with their title and author.
+- Add new task with index, description and completed state.
-- Display a list of saved books.
+- Display a list of saved tasks.
-- Remove books from the list.
+- Remove tasks from the list.
+- Edit tasks from the list.
 - Store book data using `localStorage`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>